core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In particular, by using the information retrieved from the informative response, the proxy configures an observation of the target resource at the origin server, acting as a client directly taking part in the group observation.

-As a consequence, the proxy will listen to the IP multicast address and port number indicated by the server in the informative response, as 'cli_host' and 'cli_port' element of 'req_info' under the 'tp_info' parameter, respectively (see {{ssssec-udp-transport-specific}}).
+As a consequence, the proxy listens to the IP multicast address and port number indicated by the server in the informative response, as 'cli_host' and 'cli_port' element of 'req_info' under the 'tp_info' parameter, respectively (see {{ssssec-udp-transport-specific}}).
 Furthermore, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified in the 'token' element of 'req_info' under the 'tp_info' parameter in the informative response.

 Then, the proxy performs the following actions.

-* If the 'last_notif' field is not present, the proxy responds to the client with an Empty Acknowledgement (if indicated by the message type, and if it has not already done so).
+* If the 'last_notif' field is not present, the proxy responds to the client with an Empty Acknowledgement (if indicated by the message type, and if the proxy has not already done so).

 * If the 'last_notif' field is present, the proxy rebuilds the latest multicast notification, as defined in {{sec-client-side}}.
 Then, the proxy responds to the client, by forwarding back the latest multicast notification.